gnachman/iTerm2/api/library/python/iterm2/docs/tutorial/rpcs.rst

 optional.
 Optional variables, when unset, are passed as `None` to the Python function.

+If a terminal session does not have keyboard focus then no `session.` variables will be available.

 2. A number, like `123`.

 Numbers are integers or floating point numbers.
 They can be negative, and you